Inventory Structure

 └── assignments.json

-The date suffix is the UTC date of the scan that detected the removal.
-The full contents of the folder are preserved, so the last known state of the entity remains in git history and on disk.
+The date suffix is the UTC date of the scan that first detected the removal.

 Deterministic serialization